Legendary Moonlight Sculptor: Weed (Lee Hyun)

 A high school drop-out, Lee Hyun is talented gamer with an enormous debt, primarily inherited from his deceased parents.
-To raise money, he places his gaming avatar, Weed from the Continent of Magic on auction, causing an uproar due its fame as the game's strongest avatar, and earns ₩3.09 billion (roughly $2.76 million) from it.
+To raise money, he places his gaming avatar, Weed from the Continent of Magic, on auction, causing an uproar due its fame as the game's strongest avatar, and earns ₩3.09 billion (roughly $2.76 million) from it.
 Due to the inherited debt however, much of the money is collected by loan sharks, leaving Lee Hyun with around ₩90 million (roughly $75,000).
 With his ailing grandmother and younger sister in mind, he joins the recently launched VR-MMORPG, Royal Road to earn more money.
 Lee Hyun presently uses his old avatar name, Weed, on Royal Road.

-Over the course of the story, he is given the secret class - Legendary Moonlight Sculptor.
+Over the course of the story, he is given the secret class Legendary Moonlight Sculptor.
 His quick growth and achievements earn him a spot in the Royal Road Hall of Fame, which allows the game's top 500 players to place videos of their adventures online.
 Through a series of quests, he becomes the Lord of Morata, and later the King of Arpen.
 He is often referred to as the Greatest Ruler in the North.
-He is sometimes expressed as head priest of puljook shingyo (grass stewism) because he enslaved hundreds of gamers to build a giant sphinx.
-He only gives grass stew for them.
+He is sometimes called the head priest of puljook shingyo (grass stewism) because when he enslaved hundreds of gamers to build a giant sphinx, he fed them only grass stew.